 Brig.
-Gen. Goodwin was a National Defense Fellow and served as a pacific region political adviser to the Chief of Staff of the Air Force in the Bangkok Embassy, Thailand, addressing counter-insurgency, port security and refugee issues.
-She was also hand-selected to serve as the Deputy Director of the Commander’s Action Group, U.S. Pacific Command, where she was responsible to the USPACOM Commander for development of strategic concepts, theater engagement planning with regional leaders and annual congressional testimony.
+Gen. Goodwin was a National Defense Fellow and served as a Pacific region political advisor to the Chief of Staff of the Air Force in the Bangkok Embassy, Thailand, addressing counter-insurgency, port security and refugee issues.
+She was also hand-selected to serve as the Deputy Director of the Commander’s Action Group, U.S. Pacific Command, where she was responsible to the Commander for the development of strategic concepts, theater engagement planning with regional leaders and annual Congressional testimony.
 Brig.
-Gen. Goodwin spent her fourth tour in Washington, D.C., as the Senior Military Assistant to the Secretary of the Air Force.
-Prior to assuming her current position, she was the Commandant of Cadets at the United States Air Force Academy, the Chief of Staff, Joint Force Space Component Command; Director of Transformation, North American Aerospace Defense Command and U.S. Northern Command; and Chief of Staff and Space Operations Command lead for the reengineering and design of the Initial Operating Capability effort for U.S. Space Force’s first operating field command.
+Gen. Goodwin spent her fourth tour in Washington, D.C., as the senior military assistant to the Secretary of the Air Force.
+Prior to assuming her current position, the general was Commandant of Cadets, U.S. Air Force Academy; Chief of Staff, Joint Force Space Component Command; Director of Transformation, North American Aerospace Defense Command and U.S. Northern Command; and Chief of Staff and Space Operations Command lead for the reengineering and design of the Initial Operating Capability effort for U.S. Space Force’s first operating field command.

 1999 Squadron Officer School, Maxwell Air Force Base, Ala.

 2005 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2006 Near East Asia/Near East/North Africa/China Seminar Courses, U.S. Department of State, Foreign Service Institute, Washington, D.C

 2007 Asia-Pacific Center for Security Studies, Executive Course, Honolulu, Hawaii

 2007 Air Command and Staff College, Foreign Policy Advisor Program Fellowship, Washington, D.C.